CivicActions/guidebook/about-this-guidebook/editing-the-guidebook.md

 If you are adding new content or changing the title (H1) of an existing page, you will need to update the settings file containing the navigation labels.
 If you are not sure where to place your content in the navigation, start a conversation in [#docs](https://civicactions.slack.com/messages/docs/) in Slack.

-- Go to the guidebook repo: https://github.com/CivicActions/guidebook
+- Go to the guidebook repo: https://github.com/CivicActions/guidebook.
-- Click the .config folder to open
+- Click the .config folder to open.
-- Click the mkdocs.yml file to open
+- Click the mkdocs.yml file to open.
-- Click the pencil icon to edit the file
+- Click the pencil icon to edit the file.
 - Scroll down to the navigation section (“nav:”) and locate either:
   - the line you want to change, or
-  - where you will insert a new line to add the navigation label for your new content
+  - where you will insert a new line to add the navigation label for your new content.
-   - If you are adding a new page, use the format: [navigation label]: file name (with .md)
+   - If you are adding a new page, use the format: [navigation label]: file name (with .md).
 - Save your commit and create the pull request.
 Note the PR number of the content PR in the description field so the reviewer can see the changes in the content.
 -
 The PR will be reviewed by a team member before being merged.